awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 Secrets Manager enables you to store text in the encrypted secret data portion of a secret\.
 This typically includes the connection details of the database or service\.
 These details can include the server name, IP address, and port number, as well as the user name and password used to sign in to the service\.
 For details on secrets, see the [maximum and minimum values](reference_limits.html#reference_limits_max-min)\.
 The protected text doesn't include:
 +  Secret name and description
 +  Rotation or expiration settings
-+  ARN of the AWS KMS customer master key \(CMK\) associated with the secret
++  ARN of the KMS key associated with the secret
 + Any attached AWS tags

 ### Encrypting your secret data<a name="features_kms-encryption"></a>

 Secrets Manager encrypts the protected text of a secret by using [AWS Key Management Service \(AWS KMS\)](https://docs.aws.amazon.com/kms/latest/developerguide/)\.
 Many AWS services use AWS KMS for key storage and encryption\.
 AWS KMS ensures secure encryption of your secret when at rest\.
-Secrets Manager associates every secret with an AWS KMS CMK\.
-It can be either the default CMK for Secrets Manager for the account, or a customer\-created CMK\.
+Secrets Manager associates every secret with a KMS key\.
+It can be either AWS managed key for Secrets Manager for the account \(`aws/secretsmanager`\), or a customer managed key you create in AWS KMS\.

-Whenever Secrets Manager encrypt a new version of the protected secret data, Secrets Manager requests AWS KMS to generate a new data key from the specified CMK\.
+Whenever Secrets Manager encrypt a new version of the protected secret data, Secrets Manager requests AWS KMS to generate a new data key from the KMS key\.
 Secrets Manager uses this data key for [envelope encryption](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#enveloping)\.
 Secrets Manager stores the encrypted data key with the protected secret data\.
 Whenever the secret needs decryption, Secrets Manager requests AWS KMS to decrypt the data key, which Secrets Manager then uses to decrypt the protected secret data\.
 Secrets Manager never stores the data key in unencrypted form, and always disposes the data key immediately after use\.

 In addition, Secrets Manager, by default, only accepts requests from hosts using open standard [Transport Layer Security \(TLS\)](https://en.wikipedia.org/wiki/Transport_Layer_Security) and [Perfect Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy)\.
 Secrets Manager ensures encryption of your secret while in transit between AWS and the computers you use to retrieve the secret\.